jjunior84/airflow_series/01_setting_up/README.md

 </span>

 The configuration is almost the same of the webserver for worker and schedule, with very few changes:
- - dependencies will change, where the worker depends on the webserver and scheduler depends on the worker to started
+- dependencies will change, where the worker depends on the webserver and scheduler depends on the worker to start
 - volumes: config_files and scripts folder are no longer necessary for this services, it will just use the webserver container to load the parameters (the metadata database is shared for all services)
 - ports and health check are no longer necessary too
 - commands: changes to adapt to each one of the services

 ### **Config Files**

 #### variables.json
-We are going to have the variables that we want to load to our Airflow environment, that could be recovery inside of our dags and used them.
-I used to have a group of common variables that I used to have in all dags (like environment, resource folder path, email, slack parameters ...) and also, have a variable from the dag, where I used to have it as a dictionary, it is easy to parse inside of any dag and also avoid too much variables in your Airflow.
+We are going to have the variables that we want to load to our Airflow environment, which could be recovery inside of our dags and used them.
+I used to have a group of common variables that I used to have in all dags (like environment, resource folder path, email, slack parameters ...) and also, have a variable from the dag, where I used to have it as a dictionary, it is easy to parse inside of any dag and also avoid too many variables in your Airflow.

 <span style="font-size:0.7em;">